dapagliflozin and metformin (Oral route)

 Do not drink a lot of alcohol while you are using dapagliflozin and metformin.
 Heavy alcohol use can increase your risk for lactic acidosis.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your diabetes medicine, overeat or do not follow your diet plan, have a fever or infection, or do not exercise as much as usual.
 Some symptoms of high blood sugar include blurred vision, drowsiness, dry mouth, flushed and dry skin, a fruit-like breath odor, increased frequency and amount of urination, ketones in the urine, loss of appetite, nausea or vomiting, rapid and deep breathing, tiredness, or unusual thirst.
 If symptoms of high blood sugar occur, check your blood sugar level and call your doctor for instructions.

-If you develop a skin rash, hives, or any allergic reaction to dapagliflozin and metformin, stop taking the medicine and check with your doctor as soon as possible.
+If you develop a skin rash, hives, or any allergic reaction to dapagliflozin and metformin, check with your doctor as soon as possible.

 dapagliflozin and metformin Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.